 AR walking directions in iOS 15 Maps

-In what sounds like another feature inspired by Google's street view directions, Apple is going to exploit its fascination with augmented reality to guide you around unfamiliar areas — at least if you've got an iPhone with an A12 Bionic chip or later and live in the right city.
+In what sounds like another feature inspired by Google's street view directions, Apple is exploiting its fascination with augmented reality to guide you around unfamiliar areas — at least if you've got an iPhone with an A12 Bionic chip or later and live in the right city.

 To trigger walking directions, scan the buildings around you.
 Once Maps has pinpointed your location, you'll get step-by-step directions, appearing as AR-powered overlays with arrows and street names superimposed on your iPhone screen.